-Data Classification Table: Classifies data types that are commonly used at NYU according to the impact to the University if they are disclosed without authorization.
+- Data Classification Table: Classifies data-types which are commonly used at NYU according to the impact to the University if they are disclosed without authorization.
 There are four categories of data:

-- Restricted Data: A category in the Data Classification Table (www.nyu.edu/its/policies/data-classification.html).
+- Restricted Data: A category in the Data Classification table.
 Unauthorized disclosure of data in this category would have a large impact on the University.

 - Protected Data: Unauthorized disclosure of data in this category would have a moderate impact on the University.